-Session 2 (March 10, 2021): FQHC Roles and Opportunities in Connection with Rural Hospital Closure
+Session 2: FQHC Roles and Opportunities in Connection with Rural Hospital Financial Challenges

-Session 4 (April 21, 2021): Needs Assessment, Growth Planning & Capital Resources for Health Centers Serving Rural Communities
+Session 4: Growth Planning & Capital Resources for Health Centers Serving Rural Communities

-This session will pull together the “strands” of the Learning Collaborative to provide perspectives on planning and financing health center growth in rural communities.
-It will cover needs assessment, taking into account telehealth opportunities; planning flexible spaces, including facility design implications related to telehealth and potential hospital collaborations; and major capital funding information, including USDA Community Facilities Program, NMTC (focus on non-Metro), and HRSA Loan Guarantee Program—highlighting examples of health centers that have obtained these types of capital funding.
+This session will pull together aspects of the three prior sessions to provide perspectives on planning and financing health center growth in rural communities.
+Aggregated financial and operational data of LC participants will be presented and discussed.
+We will offer key capital funding information relevant for rural FQHCs, including USDA Community Facilities Program, NMTC and the HRSA Loan Guarantee Program—highlighting examples of health centers that have obtaining these types of capital funding.